-Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments other needs for economically disadvantaged patients.
-Project HELP funds are tracked though an internal database.
-3. Improve access to health and social services for vulnerable patients and community members, particularly San Diego's homeless population. a.
+Identified Community Health Need - Access to Health Care Objectives/Anticipated Impact Strategy/Action Items Target Completion Date Responsible Party/ies Identified Themes in 2022 CHNA Evaluation Methods, Measurable Targets, and Other Comments 3.
+Improve access to health and social services for vulnerable patients and community members, particularly San Diego's homeless population. a.
 Explore and expand Sharp integrated delivery system access to post acute recuperative care services.
-FY 2023 VP Integrated Care Management (ICM) Access to/ Longitudinal Coordinated Care With regard to this need, Sharp is seeking to identify short-term solutions for immediate needs as they occur, in addition to long-term, sustainable solutions.
+FY 2023 Sharp Vice President (VP) Integrated Care Management (ICM) Access to/ Longitudinal Coordinated Care With regard to this need, Sharp is seeking to identify short-term solutions for immediate needs as they occur, in addition to long-term, sustainable solutions.
 Each patient is independently considered for exact care need, likely term for the need, and various care setting options immediately available.
 Sharp continues to coordinate care efforts in partnership such as Whole Person Wellness, PATH (People Assisting the Homeless) and 2-1-1 CIE.
 Likewise in support of California Senate Bill (SB) 1152, patient's experiencing homelessness are screened for insurance and provided weather appropriate clothing, meal prior to discharge, prescriptions and community resources when needed.
-During FY 2023, Integrated Care Management (ICM) seeks to resolve gaps in care through community outreach efforts to identify opportunities as 4.
-Seek to provide health care a.
-Sharp Integrated Care Ongoing Manager, Access to Healthy they become available.
-ICM has expanded efforts for patient education related to funding funding options, education, and/or support to the vulnerable, Management and Patient Financial Services support education and access to: (evaluated annually) Patient Financial Services Food (Food Insecurity) options/access to health care, as well as San Diego community resources.
-This largely occurred in concert with California SB 1152. uninsured/underinsured patients admitted to hospitals of the Sharp Medi-Cal for CalFresh (Food Stamps) Sharp VP ICM Collaboration ICM continues to finetune and improve identification of individual's experiencing homelessness, especially for treat and release patients seen through Sharp EDs. system.
-Hospital Outstation Program (collaboration with the County of San Diego) ICM has renewed efforts with their relationship and utilization of 2-1-1.
-In conjunction with the initial patient assessment, individuals are considered for benefit of a 2-1-1 referral (please refer to Identified
+During FY 2023, Integrated Care Management (ICM) seeks to resolve gaps in care through community outreach efforts to identify opportunities as they become available.
+4. Seek to provide health care funding options, education, and/or support to the vulnerable, uninsured/underinsured patients admitted to hospitals of the Sharp system. a.
+Sharp Integrated Care Management and Patient Financial Services support education and access to: Medi-Cal for CalFresh (Food Stamps) Hospital Outstation Program (collaboration with the County of San Diego) Enrollment of qualified patients in CalFresh Ongoing (evaluated annually) Manager, Patient Access Services Sharp VP ICM Access to Healthy Food (Food Insecurity) Collaboration/ Referrals ICM has expanded efforts for patient education related to funding options/access to health care, as well as San Diego community resources.
+This largely occurred in concert with California SB 1152.
+ICM continues to finetune and improve identification of individual's experiencing homelessness, especially for treat and release patients seen through Sharp EDs.
+ICM has renewed efforts with their relationship and utilization of 2-1-1.
+In conjunction with the initial patient assessment, individuals are considered for benefit of a 2-1-1 referral (please refer to Identified Community Health Need - Aging Care & Support 9a for details).
+ICM case managers make referrals as